RotherOSS/otobo-docker/README.md

 * OTOBO_WEB_HTTP_PORT

 Set in case the HTTP port should deviate from the standard port 80.
-This is only relevant for the case when OTOBO is actually served via HTTP.
-The automatic redirect from HTTP to HTTPS is explicitly set up only for port 80.
+The changed port also applies to the automatic redirect from HTTP to HTTPS when HTTPS support is enabled.

 * OTOBO_WEB_HTTPS_PORT